lvignal/UnityPiscine_Module06/README.md

 - Switch camera between TPS and FPS view: C

 ### Enemies
-- Ghosts: if the player enters its detection zone, he starts chasing him for 15s
+- Ghost: if the player enters its detection zone, it starts chasing him for 15s
-- Gargoyles: if the player enters its detection zone (red torchlight), all ghosts are alerted and move in his direction
+- Gargoyle: if the player is detected by its red torchlight, all ghosts are alerted and move toward him

 ---

 ## Technical Details
 ### Unity Features Used
-- NavMesh, NavMesh agent
+- NavMesh, NavMeshAgent
 - Cinemachine virtual cameras
-- Lighting settings
+- Lighting and post-processing
-- Post-process
-- Animations
+- Animator
-- Sounds
+- Audio system
 - Trigger detection

 ### What I learned
-- Designing a big mansion and interesting level (organized scene tree, reusable prefabs)
+- Designing a large 3D environment (organized scene tree, reusable prefabs)
 - Implementing a NavMesh and setting agents destinations
 - Managing 2 cameras using Cinemachine
-- Creating a scary atmosphere by setting lighting and post-processing
+- Creating atmosphere by setting lighting and post-processing

 ## Preview
 ### Scene view